Frequently Asked Questions

 People who are low on any scale, do not even know enough to recognize how much they are missing.
 People who are high on a scale, are deeply aware of how much they are missing, so they think they aren't really all that high.
 This can be about any skill, aptitude or talent.
 Many of us suffer from omission bias, ie., we prefer erring through inaction to erring through action, even though research shows errors of omission are costlier than errors of commission.

 You might be familiar with the quote by Benjamin Franklin: "by failing to prepare, you are preparing to fail".
 These words definitely ring true for the two-hour, gruelling marathon that is the UCAT.

 Consider this story about the French marshal Louis Lyautey: when the marshal announced that he wished to plant a tree, his gardener responded that the tree would not reach full growth for a hundred years.
 “In that case,” replied Lyautey, “we have no time to lose.
 We must start to plant this afternoon."
 Students thinking of preparing for improvement in performance in UCAT have no time to lose.
 They must get started now.

 So start preparing now!

 The UCAT is a skills based test: you cannot ‘cram’ information the night before.
 You have to overlearn the strategies to solve UCAT style problems so that thinking becomes automatic and fast.

 Please also read the FAQ: Does the MedEntry program really work?

 - Individuals who may have done a poor quality preparation course and/or may not have done the work required and therefore may not have got into medicine.
-Further, such students who may have obtained say 70th percentile, would have done far worse without preparation.

 Yes!
 Research and other evidence overwhelmingly backs our claim that MedEntry UCAT preparation helps: